groue/GRDBObjc/README.md

 This happens when rewriting a whole application from scratch is not a reasonable option, and yet the expressivity and safety of Swift has an intense appeal.
 We preserve the legacy Objective-C code that represents years of development, experience, bug hunting and tests, and use Swift in new and isolated features that can easily be plugged on the Objective-C body.

-Such a mixed application has an Objective-C core, and a few Swift "leaves".
-Those Swift add-ons are sometimes hampered by their foreign core: maybe it doesn't look very Swifty, or maybe we dream of Swift alternatives that offer superior solutions.
+Such a mixed application has an Objective-C trunk, and a few Swift leaves.
+Those Swift add-ons are sometimes hampered by their foreign foundations: maybe they don't look very Swifty, or maybe we dream of Swift alternatives that offer superior solutions.

 ### FMDB in a Swift World